ay-lab/LJI_RNA_SEQ_QC_PIPELINE_V1/README.md

 * La Jolla, CA USA
 * Version: 1.2 (03/24/2020)

-The pipeline was implemented for RNASeq mapping and QC.
 For LJI internal use, you do not need to make any changes.

-For external users, please edit the following scripts and change the python environment to your own settings.
+**For external users, please edit the following scripts and change the python environment to your own settings.**

 Pipeline_functions/RNA_SEQ_QC_GO.py
 Pipeline_functions/RNA_SEQ_sub_GO.py